Local Interpretations for Explainable Natural Language Processing: A Survey: Interpretable Methods

-For the stream of the adversarial-based models, a third module is usually added in addition to the selector-predictor stacks, functioning as a third guider to boost the faithfulness of rationales and also improve the comprehensibility.
-For example, \citet{yu2019rethinking} inserted target labels as additional inputs into the rationale selector to boost its participation in prediction to boost the faithfulness of the rationales as the model explanation.
-Additionally, in order to improve the comprehensibility that prevents the rationale selector from selecting meaningless small snippets, this work also added a third element: a complement predictor.
-This additional module is used to predict the labels for original textual inputs based on non-rationale words.
-The complement predictor and the generator work much like the discriminative and generative networks in generative adversarial networks (GANs) \cite{goodfellow2014generative}: the rationale selector aims to extract as many prediction-relevant words as possible as rationales to avoid the complement predictor from being able to predict the true textual label.
-Similar to \citet{yu2019rethinking}, \citet{chang2019game} also involved a third module where the target labels of the original inputs are used as additional inputs, with the addition that these target labels can be incorrect.
+For the stream of adversarial-based models, a third module is usually added in addition to the selector-predictor stacks, functioning as a guide to boost the faithfulness of rationales and improve the comprehensibility of interpretation.
+For example, to boost the faithfulness of extracted rationales, \citet{yu2019rethinking} inserted the target labels of sentiment analysis as additional inputs into the rationale selector to boost its participation in prediction.
+Additionally, to improve the comprehensibility that prevents the rationale selector from selecting meaningless small snippets, this work added a third element: a complement predictor.
+This additional module predicts the labels for original textual inputs based on non-rationale words.
+The complement predictor and the generator work much like the discriminative and generative networks in generative adversarial networks (GANs) \cite{goodfellow2014generative}: the rationale selector aims to extract as many prediction-relevant words as possible as rationales to avoid the complement predictor from being able to predict the actual textual label.
+Similar to \citet{yu2019rethinking}, \citet{chang2019game} also involved a third module where the target labels of the original inputs are used as additional inputs, but with the addition that these target labels can be incorrect.
 This work also proposed a counterfactual rational generator to extract relevant rationales that cause false predictions.
-A discriminator is then applied to discriminate between the actual rationale generator and the counterfactual rationale generator.
-The recent work such as \cite{sha2021learning} reduces the complexity of using three modules but simply construct a guider model that operates over the original textual inputs for prediction and the rationale selector model in the adversarial-based architecture to encourage the final prediction vectors from two separate models are close to each other, and thus achieve the faithfulness of extracted rationales.
-Also, to achieve the comprehensibility, \cite{sha2021learning} proposed language models as regularizer which significantly contribute to the fluency rationales by selecting consecutive tokens that are necessary enough as the rationales.
+A discriminator is then applied to discriminate between the actual and counterfactual rationale generator.
+Recent work such as \cite{sha2021learning} reduces the complexity of using three modules but constructs a guider model that operates over the original textual inputs for prediction and the rationale selector model in the adversarial-based architecture to encourage the final prediction vectors from two separate models to be close to each other, and thus achieve the faithfulness of extracted rationales.
+Also, to achieve better comprehensibility, \cite{sha2021learning} proposed language models as a regularizer, which significantly contributes to the better fluency of the extracted rationale by selecting consecutive tokens that describe the rationale well.